Nivalyx/osu-wiki/wiki/Tournaments/JFC/1/en.md

 ## Organisation

-The Jogja Fun Cup is run by various osu! community members from Indonesia and beyond.
+The Jogja Fun Cup was run by various osu! community members from Indonesia and beyond.

 | Position | Member(s) |
 | :-- | :-- |